lmeireles/resume/README.md

  **Freelancer - since 2011:**<br/>
  **Description:** Started my career first as a freelancer and never stopped coding even if its for myself.
-Development of Mobile Applications, Applications and Web Systems using several technologies such as PHP, Kotlin, Ruby on Rails, WooCommerce, Magento, Ionic2, Agular2, React and React Native among others.<br/>
+Development of Mobile Applications, Applications and Web Systems using several technologies such as PHP, Kotlin, Node, Ruby on Rails, WooCommerce, Magento, Ionic2, Agular2, React and React Native.<br/>
  **Some Clients:** Movida, MoovenConsulting, Plano&Plano, web stores, startups aplications...

 ## ADDITIONAL INFO